Trump drives his anti-immigration message in Aurora, Colorado

 “I love good ideas wherever they come from,” said Harris, who is making a push to get Republicans with doubts about Trump to support her.

-She also accused Trump of letting Iran “off the hook” while he was in office and made her case that she would be a greater champion for Israel’s security than the Republican nominee.
+She also accused Trump of letting Iran “off the hook” while he was in office and argued she would be a greater champion for Israel’s security.

 “Make no mistake, as president, I will never hesitate to take whatever action is necessary to defend American forces and interests from Iran and Iran-backed terrorists,” Harris said in a call with Jewish supporters ahead of Yom Kippur.
 “And I will never allow Iran to acquire a nuclear weapon.
 Diplomacy is my preferred path to that end.
 But all options are on the table.”

-Harris charged that Trump “did nothing” after Iranian-backed militias attacked U.S. bases and American troops.
+Harris charged that Trump “did nothing” after Iran “attacked U.S. bases and American troops.”

+The criticism by Harris was a knock on Trump for downplaying a January 2020 missile attack by Iran on a U.S. base in Iraq that left several American troops with concussion-like symptoms, including some who had to be evacuated for treatment.
+Trump earlier this month referred to the injuries as a “headache.”

-But Trump in fact during his time in office had ordered strikes against Iranian backed militias as well as a January 2020 operation that killed Qassem Soleimani, the head of Iran’s elite Quds Force.
+The Iranian missile attack came days after Trump ordered a strike that that killed Qassem Soleimani, the head of Iran’s elite Quds Force, and raised tensions between the U.S. and Iran.

 Harris participated virtually in a White House briefing with President Biden on the recovery effort from hurricanes Milton and Helene.
 She sought to reassure those who endured losses from the hurricane that they would get help from the government.

 Gomez reported from Fort Lauderdale, Florida.
-Associated Press writers Darlene Superville and Jonathan J. Cooper in Phoenix contributed.
+Associated Press writers Darlene Superville, Jonathan J. Cooper in Phoenix and Thomas Beaumont in Reno, Nevada, contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.